 Medical assistant programs award a couple of different types of credentials to students.
 The two options are earning a certificate and earning your associates degree.
 For more details about the options for education, see the detailed article here.
 If you are enrolled in an associates program, expect a two year timetable.
 If you enrolled in a certificate program expect a 6 month t one year time-frame for your education.

-Step 3 – Register for an Accredited Medical Assistant Program in Oklahoma
+Step 3 – You Should Only Take Accredited Medical Assistant Classes in Oklahoma

-The bodies in charge of overseeing medical assistant programs in Oklahoma include the Commission on Accreditation of Allied Health Education Programs (CAAHEP) and the Accrediting Bureau of Health Education Schools (ABHES).
-Only those graduates who complete their schooling at a program sanctioned by one of these bodies are allowed to challenge for certification.
+With the Commission on Accreditation of Allied Health Education Programs (CAAHEP) and the Accrediting Bureau of Health Education Schools (ABHES) being the two regulation associations for medical assisting courses across Oklahoma, only those who complete their schooling at an approved program are allowed to even take the exam for certification.
 Below is all the CCHEP and ABHES approved schools in Oklahoma.

 Accredited medical assistant programs in Oklahoma